h15200/notes/kafka_and_confluent.md

 - physical cluster is a traditional kafka cluster (non cloud)
 - logical cluster is the cloud native version of a kafka cluster that leverages cloud scaling

+- a `topic` is the name of the stream
+- a `kafka cluster` (the smallest unit of kafka) can be thought of as the producer or consumer server itself.
+- a `partition` is how how many clusters you want a topic to be on
+- zookeeper (before v3) or `kraft` is the leader election algo that keeps track of all partitions/clusters within a topic

 ### Kafka data model Confluent Cloud org

 - a confluent cloud `organization` has 2 tiers